fsantanna/fsantanna.github.io/Freechains/cpr.md

 https://boycewire.com/what-are-the-4-types-of-economic-goods/
 -->

-Common-Pool Resources (CPRs) are systems with scarce and limited resources, but that are at the same time too large to exclude access to outsiders.
+Common-Pool Resources (CPRs) are systems with scarce resources, but at the same time too large to exclude access from outsiders.
-Fishing grounds are typical examples of CPRs, since fishes are scarce but predatory behavior from fishers cannot be easily prevented.
+As a typical example of a CPR, fishing grounds have limited supply of fishes, but easy access to fishers with predatory behavior.

-CPRs are in between Public and Private Goods, because access to resources is non-excludable but rivalrous, i.e., everyone can extract a resource that is scarce.
+As illustrated in the Figure, CPRs share characteristics of Public and Private
+Goods: access to resources is non-excludable but rivalrous, i.e., everyone can extract a resource that is scarce.

 In her [seminal work][1], Elinor Ostrom proposed [eight design principles][2] to manage renewable CPRs and avoid the [tragedy of the commons][3].
-She noticed that a number of successful CPRs are decentralized community-driven alternatives to centralized private and state-owned enterprises.
+She noticed that a number of successful CPRs are managed by decentralized communities intead of centralized private and state-owned enterprises.

 # Internet Forums as Common-Pool Resources

 We can think of public internet forums and social media as renewable CPRs:
-The shared resources here are people's attention and engagement, which are "extracted" by authors writing in the forums.
+The shared resources here are people's attention and engagement, which are "extracted" by authors writing to the forums.

 In principle, anyone can publish to public forums to get attention.
 However, the more content there is in a forum, the less reach each post gets